wix-incubator/wix-rest-docs/guides/About Extended Fields.md

        > **Note:** If a string is defined as `single-line`, the format can be removed later.
 However, if a string is created as multi-line text, the format can't be changed later to `single-line`.

 ### Numeric types
 The `number` and `integer` types are used to define a JSON schema [numeric type](https://json-schema.org/understanding-json-schema/reference/numeric.html#numeric).
-The minimum value for a numeric extended field is -2^53 + 1 and the maximum value is 2^53 + 1.
+The minimum value for a numeric extended field is `-2^53 + 1` and the maximum value is `2^53 + 1`.

 ### Object
 The `object` type is used to define a JSON schema [object](https://json-schema.org/understanding-json-schema/reference/object.html#object).
 Please note the following restrictions to the `object` definition:
-+ `object` fields must contain a `properties` object that defines the properties of the object.
++ `object` field schema must contain a `properties` object that defines the properties of the object.
 + The items in the properties object must follow the all the restrictions of the other extended field types.
 + There is maximum of 10 nesting levels for an object.

 ### Array
 The `array` type is used to define a JSON schema [array](https://json-schema.org/understanding-json-schema/reference/array.html#array).
 Please note the following restrictions:
-+ `array` fields must contain an `items` object that defines the items in the array.
++ `array` field schema must contain an `items` object that defines the items in the array.
 + The items in the array must follow the all the restrictions of the other extended field types.
-+ [Length](https://json-schema.org/understanding-json-schema/reference/array.html#length): The maximum length of an array is 100 items.
-The maximum number of items of an array field must be defined.
++ The maximum [length](https://json-schema.org/understanding-json-schema/reference/array.html#length) of an array is 100 items.
+The maximum number of items of an array field must be defined using the `maxItems` keyword.
 + All the items in an array must be the same type.
 + Arrays can only contain items of these types: `string`, `number`, `integer`, and `boolean`.